 There are many varieties of spinach, they are categorized based on their leaf type and their growing season.
 Spinach is mainly grouped into 3 types, they are crinkly Savoy spinach, smooth leaf spinach, and semi-savoy spinach.

 Some Unusual Spinach varieties that are not common:

-Baby spoon spinach: these baby spoon spinaches are special variety in savoy spinaches, have rich-green, texture with very small sized leaves than normal savoy varieties.
-These spinach leaves are crispy and coarse with very sweet taste than normal spinach.
+Baby spoon spinach: these baby spoon spinaches are a special variety in savoy spinaches, have a rich-green, texture with very small-sized leaves than normal savoy varieties.
+These spinach leaves are crispy and coarse with a very sweet taste than normal spinach.
 The spinach plants have tender stems that are edible.

-This variety spinach has red colored thick round leaves that with rich green color at the center.
-Red spinach leaves are tender and succulent with an amazing sweet taste.
+This variety of spinach has red-colored thick round leaves that with rich green color at the center.
+Red spinach leaves are tender and succulent with an amazingly sweet taste.

 These spinach leaves are curled in a dark green color.
 The savoy spinach leaves are crisp and springy.
 These varieties of spinaches produce high yields and are cold tolerant.
 These spinaches have a deeply crinkled leaf, with they grow in very short height, which makes leaves dirty.
 Cleaning this a big chore while harvesting and using this variety.

 - Regiment: it is hybrid savoy spinach, that is disease resistant.
 This spinach variety produced high yields.
 The leaves will be in deep green color and are very tender and crispy.

 - Bloomsdale: these spinaches are a classic variety with thick leaves in a light green color.
 These spinaches are temperature and disease-resistant and produces high yields in early summer.
 These plants can bolt under extreme weather conditions.